php-amqplib/RabbitMqBundle/README.md

 It is best to avoid names similar in such manner.

 All producers are aliased to `OldSound\RabbitMqBundle\RabbitMq\ProducerInterface` and producer class option from configuration.
-In sandbox mode only ProducerInterface aliases are made.
-It is highly recommended to use ProducerInterface class when type hinting arguments for producer injection.
+In sandbox mode only `ProducerInterface` aliases are made.
+It is highly recommended to use `ProducerInterface` class when type hinting arguments for producer injection.

-All consumers are aliased to 'OldSound\RabbitMqBundle\RabbitMq\ConsumerInterface' and '%old_sound_rabbit_mq.consumer.class%' configuration option value.
+All consumers are aliased to `OldSound\RabbitMqBundle\RabbitMq\ConsumerInterface` and `%old_sound_rabbit_mq.consumer.class%` configuration option value.
 There is no difference between regular and sandbox mode.
-It is highly recommended to use ConsumerInterface when type hinting arguments for client injection.
+It is highly recommended to use `ConsumerInterface` when type hinting arguments for client injection.

 ### Callbacks ###